-Cross-cutting Themes - The cross-cutting areas outlined below are critical to our success and are integrated across the objectives and delivery of our core strategic areas.
-They include Māori engagement, Diversity, Advocacy and the KiwiNet Awards.
+5. Cross-cutting Themes - The cross-cutting areas outlined below are critical to our success and are integrated across the objectives and delivery of our core strategic areas.
+They include Partnering with Māori, Diversity & Inclusion, Advocacy and the KiwiNet Awards.

-GOAL: A thriving and diverse CPN community embracing Te Ao Māori and collectively accelerating deep-tech opportunities to market
+GOAL: A thriving and diverse CPN community embracing Te Ao Māori and collectively accelerating deep-tech opportunities to market investment decisions.

 The KiwiNet structure is depicted below.
-The Investment Committee (IC), not the KiwiNet Board or Management, is entirely responsible for the governance of PreSeed investment, including all investment decisions.
+The Investment Committee (IC), not the KiwiNet Board or Management, is entirely responsible for the governance of PreSeed investment, including all